AI Bubble Timing: Saturn-Rahu Cycle and the Q4 2026 US Tech Window

 The rahu over stellium signature has fired on the US chart eight times in the calibrated event sample.
 Two of those firings sit on the dot-com peak of March 2000 and the global financial crisis trough of late 2008.
 These are not the only two events in the sample, but they are the two that align with both signatures firing simultaneously, which is the situation we have in 2026 to 2027.

-In 2008, Saturn was moving slowly through sidereal Leo, the sign just after Cancer, aspecting the US natal Mercury and Sun from there.
-Rahu was transiting Capricorn, the sign opposite Cancer, again activating the natal stellium through opposition.
+In 2008, Saturn was moving slowly through sidereal Leo, the sign immediately following the chart's natal Gemini-into-Cancer cluster.
+Saturn's transit through Leo placed it in the tenth house from the US ascendant, the house of public-position and government policy, where its slow stations between October 2007 and the 2008 peak coincided with the slow-motion regulatory and policy unwinding around the financial crisis.
+Rahu was transiting Capricorn opposite the natal Cancer pair (Mercury and Rahu), activating the same eighth-house cluster zone through the opposite axis.
 Both signatures registered together.
 The S&P 500 began its peak-to-trough decline in October 2007 and hit the cycle low in March 2009, with the most acute liquidity crisis in October-November 2008.

-The 3.0x calibrated lift figure for rahu over stellium captures across-corpus performance.
+The strong historical pressure pattern figure for rahu over stellium captures across-corpus performance.
 It is not a prediction that 2026 to 2027 reproduces a 2000 or 2008 magnitude event.
 The dot-com unwind and the global financial crisis are at the extreme end of what the US chart has historically produced inside this signature.
 The base-rate framing is more honest: when this signature fires, structural-pressure events run at three times the base rate.
 The size of the event sitting inside the window is not what the corpus predicts.
-The presence of an event inside the window is what the corpus predicts, and that is what the test condition in Section 4 resolves.
+The presence of an event inside the window is what the corpus predicts and that is what the test condition in Section 4 resolves.

 3.1 The historical pattern, side by side